dafuloth/dafuloth.github.io/_posts/2018-08-08-Talking-my-way-out-of-an-internship.md

 The internship was in IT vendor management.
 Maybe I might have succeeeded if I left out my developer ambitions.
 It's good feedback and I'm glad to receive it so I know how to do better for future interviews.

 I appreciate the feedback and their honesty but maybe I was a little _too_ honest myself.
 I guess I was hoping they would appreciate someone open to new ideas and keen to broaden their horizons.
-Maybe I might have decided after this internship that IT vendor management was wanted to do going forward.
+Maybe I might have decided after this internship that IT vendor management was what I wanted to do going forward.
 Perhaps we'll never know.

 The recruiter explained in a web conference for applicants that this internship would involve working with different areas of the business across their London offices, so I was hoping I might have got the chance to meet one of their developers.